H.G. Wells with Burmese writers and scholars of the PEN Club in Burma, at the Rangoon Boat Club, July 1939

 HG Wells in Rangoon

-He came to Rangoon at a time of acute political crisis.
+Arriving in Rangoon in 1939, H. G. Wells encountered the country at a time of acute political crisis.
 The new semi-democratic constitution was under attack from across the political spectrum.
 Buddhist-Muslim riots had left hundreds dead.
-Inter-ethnic tensions were at an all time high.
+Inter-ethnic tensions were at an all-time high.
 The economy was in bad shape, with exports plummeting, workers striking, and millions of poor people facing desperate times.
 The government of Dr Ba Maw had just collapsed, political parties were riven by in-fighting, and hundreds of political prisoners were locked up in jails around the country.
 The relationship between Burma proper and the surrounding uplands was uncertain.
 At the same time, Burma was being drawn into new big power rivalry, with a new road to China set to be hotly contested.

 H.G.
 Wells was in Rangoon for three days on his way back to London from Australia.
 He decided to spend that time with Burmese (rather than fellow Englishmen), mainly writers and scholars at Rangoon University, to learn more about their world view.
 His impressions of British colonialism were overwhelmingly negative.
 In later writing, he called the Rangoon regime “a brainless incubus” and a kind of “paralysis rather than rule”.
 He learned that Burmese nationalism, aiming for an “all-Burman Burma” was on the rise.
 He wrote that the “Burman is a smiling, obdurate, humourist, who shines in opposition” and who “idealised the Irish”.